PCP and Ketamine Toxicity

 PCP has a large volume of distribution (6.2 L/kg).
 Although the initial dose is distributed quickly in the brain, it is redistributed to other lipid-containing organs and can remobilize for hours, days, or possibly even weeks.[4]
 After entering the brain and reaching the acidic environment of the CSF, PCP becomes ionized.
 This ion trapping can produce levels of PCP in the CSF that are 6-9 times higher than those in plasma.
 PCP is predominantly metabolized in the liver to form glucuronide metabolites that are then excreted in the urine.
 A small amount of PCP is excreted unchanged in the urine.

-Epidemiologic data indicate that PCP abuse is not widespread and that its abuse is not prevalent in adolescents.
-The National Institute on Drug Abuse (NIDA) Monitoring the Future Study revealed that the overall use of PCP by high-school seniors has decreased since 1979, when 7% of seniors used PCP.[4]
-In 2014, 0.8% of high-school seniors used PCP at least once during the year before the study.[5]
+Epidemiologic data indicate that PCP abuse is not widespread and is not prevalent in adolescents.
+The National Institute on Drug Abuse (NIDA) Monitoring the Future Study, which included survey results from 1975-2006, revealed that the overall use of PCP by high-school seniors had decreased since 1979, when 7% of seniors used PCP.[5]
 PCP has retained the lowest lifetime prevalence and highest noncontinuation rates among high-school seniors compared with other hallucinogenic drugs (eg, LSD, ecstasy).

-The 2015 Annual Report of the American Association of Poison Control Centers' National Poison Data System reported 247 single exposures of PCP, with 15 major outcomes but no deaths.
-In addition, 26 single exposures to ketamine with no major outcomes or deaths were also reported.
-Of note, in children age 12 and younger, only nine cases of PCP exposure and eight cases of ketamine exposure were reported.[24]
+The 2022 Annual Report of the American Association of Poison Control Centers' National Poison Data System reported 116 single exposures of PCP, with 26 major outcomes and no deaths.
+In addition, 160 single exposures to ketamine with 9 major outcomes and 1 death were also reported.
+Of note, children and adolescents age 19 and younger accounted for 22 cases of PCP exposure and 27 cases of ketamine exposure.[7]

-The major cause of death with PCP intoxication is behavioral disturbances that lead to self-destructive behaviors and impaired judgment, including self-inflicted injuries, injuries resulting from exceptional physical exertion, or injuries sustained from resisting physical restraints.
-Deaths from the direct effects of PCP intoxication are related to hyperthermia, renal failure, disseminated intravascular coagulation (DIC), and rhabdomyolysis.
-In a study of 1000 patients with phencyclidine intoxication, rhabdomyolysis occurred in 25 patients and 10 patients developed acute renal failure.[10, 11]
+The major cause of death with PCP intoxication is behavioral disturbances that lead to self-destructive behaviors and impaired judgment.
+Injuries may be self-inflicted, result from exceptional physical exertion, or be sustained from resisting physical restraints.
+Deaths from the direct effects of PCP intoxication are related to hyperthermia, kidney failure, disseminated intravascular coagulation (DIC), and rhabdomyolysis.
+In a study of 1000 patients with PCP intoxication, rhabdomyolysis occurred in 25 patients and 10 patients developed acute kidney injury.[12, 13]

 The dissociative effects of phenylcyclohexyl piperidine (PCP), also known as phencyclidine, cause patients to have disorganized thought processes, including delirium, amnesia, paranoia, and dysphoria.
 Therefore, obtaining a reliable history may not be possible.
-In addition, because PCP is frequently an adulterant, patients are unlikely to know that they have ingested PCP.
+In addition, because PCP is frequently an adulterant, patients may not know that they have ingested PCP.
 The patient's friends and family should be questioned, if possible, to gain a greater understanding of the situation.

 Diagnosis of PCP intoxication is generally made clinically.
 PCP exposure is suggested by the patient's fluctuating behavior, nystagmus, motor disturbances, and autonomic stimulation.

-Central and peripheral nervous system effects include generalized numbness of extremities, loss of muscular coordination, and mental status can vary from stimulation and euphoria to depression and coma, which occurs in a dose-related manner.
+Central and peripheral nervous system effects include generalized numbness of extremities, and loss of muscular coordination; mental status can vary from stimulation and euphoria to depression and coma, which occurs in a dose-related manner.
 At high doses (10 mg or more) blood pressure, heart rate and respirations may fall.
-This is often accompanied by nausea, vomiting, blurred vision, drooling, ataxia and dizziness.
+This is often accompanied by nausea, vomiting, blurred vision, drooling, ataxia, and dizziness.

 Patients may demonstrate bizarre posturing or facial expressions.
 Motor disturbances include the following dystonic reactions: